aenkya/bucketlist/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License
+>You can check out the full license [here](https://github.com/Elbertbiggs360/bucketlist/blob/master/LICENSE)

+This project is licensed under the terms of the **MIT** license.